Set Website Goals

 Search Engine Friendly: Use keywords in your content, and descriptions.
 Titles and sub headers are especially important and should use descriptive words.
 Be sure to title, and alt tag every image on your site.
 Include a sitemap in your files.
 Build links into each page.

-The key to creating an effective website is knowing exactly what you want it to accomplish and how much time you’re willing to devote to its maintenance.
+The key to creating an effective website is knowing exactly what you want it to accomplish, who your target audience is, and how much time you’re willing to devote to its maintenance.